Finaid → Loans

 EFFECTIVE JULY 1, 2011

-To prevent refund delays all loan borrowers must complete Entrance Counseling and a new Master Promissory Note (MPN) for the 2011-2012 academic year.
+To prevent refund delays all loan borrowers must complete Entrance Counseling and a new Master Promissory Note (MPN).

 Student Loans Defined

 SUBSIDIZED LOAN: If you have financial need remaining after your EFC and any Grant funds, you can borrow to cover some or all of that remaining need.
 This type of loan is a subsidized loan.
 The government will pay the interest while you're in school, for the first six months after you leave school, and when you qualify to have your payments deferred.
 Depending on your financial need, you may borrow subsidized money for an amount up to the annual loan borrowing limit for your year in school.

 UNSUBSIDIZED LOAN: You might also be able to borrow loan funds beyond your subsidized loan amount or even if you don't have demonstrated financial need.
 In that case, you'd receive an unsubsidized loan.
 Your school will subtract the total amount of your other financial aid from your cost of attendance to determine whether you are eligible for the loan.
 You are responsible for the interest from the time the loan is disbursed until it is paid in full.
 You can choose to pay the interest or allow it to accumulate and be capitalized (that is added to the principal amount of your loan).